-5Data storage and encryption
+5.4.
+Data storage and encryption

-Once transferred to UCT, if the datasets constitutes personally identifiable data, or if stipulated by the DSA, the dataset will be encrypted for storage using 256-bit AES (Advanced Encryption Standard) a standard established by the US NIST (National Institute of Standards and Technology) with encryption keys only available to the minimum number of people required to implement any anonymization or data minimilization process (see team responsibilities below) (Peter – to loop in Roger for revision)
+Once transferred to UCT, if the dataset constitutes personally identifiable data, or if stipulated by the DTA, the dataset will be encrypted for storage using 256-bit AES (Advanced Encryption Standard), a standard established by the US NIST (National Institute of Standards and Technology) with encryption keys only available to the minimum number of people (the Core HEAT Center Data Group) required to implement any anonymisation or data minimisation process (see team responsibilities below) (Peter – to loop in Roger for revision)

-Meta-data (datasets descriptions, descriptions of the original protocols, codebooks, etc.) will be decrypted and stored separately in order to allow for meta-data indexing and software code development.
+Metadata (dataset descriptions, descriptions of the original protocols, codebooks, etc.) will be decrypted and stored separately to allow for meta-data indexing and software code development.

-5Data indexing
+5.5.
+Data indexing

-Data currently available on the CSAG/UCT data storage system as well as data available on IBM PAIRS will be indexed using an appropriate meta-data standard and this index will be made available by CSAG/UCT data platform (CKAN implementation).
-The Comprehensive Knowledge Archive Network (CKAN) is an open-source open data .- Change to eLwazi in terms of sharing outside of HE2AT Data
+Data currently available on the CSAG/UCT data storage system and data available on IBM’s system will be indexed using an appropriate meta-data standard, and this index will be made available by the CSAG/UCT data platform.
+(CKAN - Change to eLwazi in terms of sharing outside of HE²AT Data

-CSAG currently implements a Data Reference Syntax (DRS) which is a structured mapping from a controlled vocabulary of meta-data elements, to a directory and file naming syntax.
-This is standard practice within climate data management and we will continue to implement this approach for the climate and remote sensing datasets.
+CSAG currently implements a Data Reference Syntax (DRS), a structured mapping from a controlled vocabulary of meta-data elements to a directory and file naming syntax.
+This is standard practice within climate data management, and we will continue to implement this approach for the climate and remote sensing datasets.

-The current DRS is documented on the CSAG Gitlab Wiki
+The current DRS is documented on the CSAG GitLab Wiki.

-Integration with DSI-Africa Open Data Science Platform meta-data index will ensure that meta-data propagates to the ODSP system and datasets become discoverable through ODSP meta-data queries.
+Integration with the DSI-Africa Open Data Science Platform meta-data index will ensure that meta-data propagates to the ODSP system and datasets become discoverable through ODSP meta-data queries.

 Health data indexing in terms of codebook that applies relevant ontologies